levinericzimmermann/ekme-heji.ily/README.md

 ## Modifications

 If you want to build your own tuning files with different nomenclature or different supported prime numbers, you can adjust the Python script which builds the tuning files.
+For running it, you first have to install [mutwo](https://github.com/mutwo-org/mutwo).
+See [mutwos api documentation](https://mutwo.readthedocs.io/en/latest/mutwo/converters/frontends/mutwo.converters.frontends.ekmelily.html#module-mutwo.converters.frontends.ekmelily) for more information regarding the tuning file script.